 Tools, time or season, species, and techniques are the key factors to consider when pruning trees.
-Pruning will be completed only when safety of people is imminent, the health of the tree requires maintenance, and to improve the tree's aesthetics.
+Pruning will be completed when the health of the tree requires general maintenance (as defined in item 4.5) and to improve the tree's aesthetics.
 When removing branches, the pruning cut shall not damage the branch bark ridge and branch collar.
 Evergreen trees should not be limbed for clearance but rather be allowed to maintain branches to the ground unless required for safety requirements.
 For more information, refer to Clemson Cooperative Extension cut sheet - Pruning Trees (document title hyperlinked) "Pruning Trees" was prepared by Bob Polomski, Extension Consumer Horticulturist, and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
 (New 1/99.)